y2s82/goblin_camp/Goblin Camp/Readme.txt

 -- Configuration --

+The easiest way to change settings is through the main menu, but you can also change the settings through config.ini as described below:

 You can change the resolution and switch between windowed/full screen mode by editing config.ini which you'll find in your /Documents/My Games/Goblin camp/ folder (or equivalent).